jnidzwetzki/bboxdb/doc/network.md

 * Version - The protocol version, currently always 0x01.
 * Request-ID - The id of the request which the response belongs too.
 * Result - The result of the operation
-* Body length - The length of the body.
+* Body length - The length of the body as a long value.
 For Packages without body, the length is set to 0.

 Result-Types: